salsify/ember-cli-pact/README.md

 [Pact](https://docs.pact.io) is a family of frameworks for performing [consumer-driven contract testing](https://martinfowler.com/articles/consumerDrivenContracts.html).
 It allows you to set up interactions between a _consumer_ and a _provider_ (i.e. a client and a server) and then verify them independently.

-In concrete terms with an Ember app, it lets you mock your API with tools [Mirage](https://ember-cli-mirage.com) or [Pretender](https://github.com/pretenderjs/pretender), then verify that your mock API behaves the same way as the real one without forcing you to test your app and your API at the same time!
+In concrete terms with an Ember app, it lets you mock your API with tools like [Mirage](https://ember-cli-mirage.com) or [Pretender](https://github.com/pretenderjs/pretender), then verify that your mock API behaves the same way as the real one without forcing you to test your app and your API at the same time!

 ### What Does a Pact Test Look Like?